 - Easy weeknight meals: pre-made soups, freezer pizzas, fast entrees, and more

-- Cleaning products like laundry detergent, dish soap, and window cleaner
+- Sustainable, eco-friendly, and non-toxic cleaning products like laundry detergent, dish soap, and window cleaner

-- Storage options including reusable containers, bags, and food wrap
+- Sustainable storage options including reusable containers, bags, and food wrap

 - Paper products

 We caught up with David of Spring Rock Water to learn how he sources, bottles, and distributes the highest-quality spring water in this region.